-At Kedron SHS we emphasise the importance of directly teaching students the behaviours we want them to demonstrate at school.
+At Kedron SHS we emphasise the importance of the Kedron Way.
+This is our approach to all facets of school life at Kedron.
+Our whole school approach to discipline focuses on directly teaching students the behaviours we want them to demonstrate at school.
 Communicating behavioural expectations is a whole school behaviour support - a strategy directed towards all students which is designed to prevent problem behaviour and to provide a framework for responding to unacceptable behaviour.

 A set of behavioural expectations in specific settings has been attached to each of our four school values.
-The Schoolwide Expectations Teaching Matrix below outlines our agreed rules and specific behavioural expectations in all school settings.
+The Schoolwide Expectations below outlines our agreed rules and specific behavioural expectations in all school settings.
+This is the Kedron Way that our school community expects students to follow.